LATEST FEED-IN TARIFF NEWS

 System Type

-The vast majority of Solar PV systems are tied into a property i.e. Building-Tied.
+The vast majority of Solar PV systems are connected to a building i.e. Building-Tied.
 Higher Feed in Tariff rates are paid for Building-Tied systems.

 System Size